 What do you need to know about public magnet school choice?

 Magnet schools are free public schools that focus on particular themes, like performing arts or medical science.
 If you’re interested in learning more, this ultimate guide to public magnet schools is for you.
 Click on the buttons below to find a magnet school definition, answers to your magnet questions, links to resources in your state, and more.

 “Magnet schools.
 Have you heard of them? @SchoolChoiceWk created this starter guide to spread the news about these free public schools that often go under the radar.”

 Sign up to learn even more about School Choice in your state!

 Magnet schools are free public schools operated by school districts that allow kids to focus on a specific learning track, such as STEM, medical science, or performing arts.
 At a magnet school, all subjects are taught through the lenses of the school’s specific track.
 At an arts-focused magnet school, for example, students will learn all required classes (math, English, etc.).
 But, those required classes may include arts-related projects or discussions, and students will take a variety of arts classes as well.
-Being in an environment where teachers and students share a common passion for a subject can make for a vibrant learning community.
+When teachers and students share a common passion for a subject, it can make for a vibrant learning community.